How a Persian Carpet Is Made

 Step 1: Selecting the Materials

 Every Persian carpet begins with its fibers.
-The choice of wool, cotton, or silk defines not only the feel and durability of the rug but also its character and value.
+The selection of wool, cotton, or silk determines not only the rug’s texture and durability, but also its character and long-term value.
+This foundational step is central to how Persian rugs are made.

 Silk – The Pinnacle of Precision